analogdevicesinc/msdk/Documentation/USERGUIDE.md

 ### Getting Started with Command-Line Development

 This section demonstrates how to build MSDK example projects for on the command line.
 It also demonstrates how to flash and debug over the command-line.
-The [MAX78002EVKIT](https://www.maximintegrated.com/en/products/microcontrollers/MAX78002EVKIT.html) will be used as an example.
+The [MAX78002EVKIT](https://www.analog.com/en/design-center/evaluation-hardware-and-software/evaluation-boards-kits/max78002evkit.html) will be used as an example, but the same concepts apply to all parts.

 For more detailed documentation, see the [Command-Line Development](#command-line-development) section of this User Guide.